theobori/eso/README.md

 [![built with nix](https://builtwithnix.org/badge.svg)](https://builtwithnix.org)

-This GitHub repository is a fun Python project, the aim is simply to write interpreters and compilers for esoteric programming languages I like.
+This GitHub repository is a fun KISS Python project, the aim is simply to write interpreters and compilers for esoteric programming languages I like.
 The project exposes a library and CLI for each language, each with language-specific parameters for runtime.
+Each esoteric programming languages has its own CLI.

 ## Definition

 An esoteric programming language is a computer programming language designed to experiment with weird ideas, to be hard to program in, or as a joke, rather than for practical use.

 ## Contribute